Mohammad1745/cachifyjs/README.md

     - `secretKey` (required): To use encryption, you'll need to provide a secret key to the encryption configuration.
 This secret key will be used to encrypt and decrypt your data.

 - `after`: (recommended) An object that defines the events after the data has been set.
-This is useful when you want create an effect after the setting up cachde data.
+This is useful when you want create an effect after the setting up cached data.

     - `callback`: (required) A callback function that will be called with the cached data with a wrapper (ex: `{data: cachedData}`) after it has been cached.